vinclv/data-engineering-minds-infrastructure/README.md

 2. Please check my YouTube video for a detailed explanation.

 ## Applications to be included in the future
-1. Kafka ecosystem - Apache Kafka, Kafka Connect, Schema registry, KSQL, and REST Proxy
+1. Kafka ecosystem - Apache Kafka, Kafka Connect, Schema Registry, KSQL, and REST Proxy
 2. Apache Flink

 ## Steps to deploy the applications inside Kubernetes